rlivingsus/misc/AllBooks.md

 - Russell, Bill: Second Wind: Memoirs of an Opinionated Man
 - Russell, Mary Doria: The Sparrow
 - Russell, Stuart: Human Compatible, Artificial Intelligence and the Problem of Control
 - Sachs, Dana: The Life We Were Given
+- Sagan, Carl: The Demon-haunted world (short story?)
 - Sahn, Seung: Dropping Ashes on the Buddha
 - Saint, Jennifer: Ariadne
 - Saintcrow, Lilith: The Iron Wyrm Affair book 1